philipperemy/keract/README.md

 <hr/>

-The function to visualize the activations is in the script [read_activations.py](https://github.com/philipperemy/keras-visualize-activations/blob/master/read_activations.py)
+The function for visualizing the activations is in the script [read_activations.py](https://github.com/philipperemy/keras-visualize-activations/blob/master/read_activations.py)

 Inputs:
 - `model`: Keras model
-- `model_inputs`: Inputs to the model for which we want to get the activations (for example 200 MNIST digits)
+- `model_inputs`: Model inputs for which we want to get the activations (for example 200 MNIST images)
 - `print_shape_only`: If set to True, will print the entire activations arrays (might be very verbose!)
-- `layer_name`: Used to retrive the activation of a specific layer, if the name matches one of the existing layers.
+- `layer_name`: Will retrieve the activations of a specific layer, if the name matches one of the existing layers of the model.

 Outputs:
-- returns a list of each layer (by order of definition) and the corresponding activations.
+- returns a list of each layer (by order of definition) and its corresponding activations.

 I provide a simple example to see how it works with the MNIST model.
 I separated the training and the visualizations because if the two are done sequentially, we have to re-train the model every time we want to visualize the activations!
 Not very practical!
 Here are the main steps: